Dinosaurs in Jurassic Park: Triceratops

 Triceratops makes an appearance in the first film as a sick dinosaur, taking the place of the novel's Stegosaurus.
+The decision to make the switch was by Scotch Marmo, who felt that Triceratops was adorable, like a cross between a cow and a rhinoceros.
 Triceratops was a childhood favorite of Spielberg's.
 It was portrayed through an animatronic, created by Winston's team, that required eight puppeteers to operate.
+It was sculpted by Joey Orosco, with a hydraulically operated jaw, tongue, and eye.
 Winston was caught off-guard when Spielberg decided to shoot the Triceratops scene sooner than expected, making it the first dinosaur to be filmed during production.
+The idea of Grant lying on the belly of the Triceratops as it breathed was improvised by Spielberg, who was overcome by the realism of the animatronic.
 The design of the Triceratops was inspired by elephants and white rhinoceroses.
 The animatronic's initial paint job was too pristine, and Winston sprayed it with a hose and caked it in mud to make it look lived-in.
-Aside from the adult Triceratops, a baby had also been created for the character of Lex to ride around on, but this was cut to improve the film's pacing.
+The texture for the animatronic's back was patterned after real archeological findings of Triceratops skin imprints.
+The size of the animatronic made using standard silicone molds unfeasible, so instead aerospace molding compounds were used.
+The Triceratops required relatively little articulation, with only eye and leg movement and simulated breathing required.
 The Triceratops feces was made of clay, mud, and straw, then covered in honey and papaya to attract flies.
 To create the Triceratops vocals, sound designer Gary Rydstrom breathed into a cardboard tube and combined the sound with that of cows near his workplace at Skywalker Ranch.